Tessi-Tms/TmsMediaBundle/README.md

     },
 ```

-Then install the bundle with the command :
+Then install the bundles with the command :

 ```sh
 composer update